agirmar92/github-api-consumer/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/users/fabpot](http://localhost:3000/api/users/fabpot).
+The [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on:
+- [http://localhost:3000/api/users?q=fab](http://localhost:3000/api/users?q=fab).
+This endpoint can be edited in `pages/api/users/index.ts`.
+  - Used to search for users with the given query string `q`.
+- [http://localhost:3000/api/users/fabpot](http://localhost:3000/api/users/fabpot).
 This endpoint can be edited in `pages/api/users/[pid].ts`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
+  - Used to fetch more detailed information about the user with the given username.